 The probability that the disease will be transmitted and will cause varying degrees of harm.

 SECTION 5.1.
-Once the student's or employee's medical condition has been determined, the (School Leader or other title) shall consult with the student's or employee's physician, a public health official knowledgeable about the disease and/or a physician employed by the Governing Board at the option of the Board in order to determine whether reasonable accommodations will allow the student to perform in the classroom or other educational setting or the employee to meet the essential functions of his or her job.
+Once the student's or employee's medical condition has been determined, the Executive Director shall consult with the student's or employee's physician, a public health official knowledgeable about the disease and/or a physician employed by the Governing Board at the option of the Board in order to determine whether reasonable accommodations will allow the student to perform in the classroom or other educational setting or the employee to meet the essential functions of his or her job.

 SECTION 5.2.
 If an accommodation that does not impose undue financial hardship or administrative burdens can be made, then neither student nor employee shall be denied the right to participate in Governing Board programs or to be employed by the Board.
 SECTION 5.3.
-In order that the Board may have time to obtain a reasonable medical judgment concerning the student or employee who is infected by a communicable disease, the (School Leader or other title) is authorized to remove the infected student or employee from Board programs or employment for a period not to exceed ten days during which time the Board shall make a decision as to whether the student or employee can be accommodated and does not pose a significant risk to others.
+In order that the Board may have time to obtain a reasonable medical judgment concerning the student or employee who is infected by a communicable disease, The Leadership School is authorized to remove the infected student or employee from Board programs or employment for a period not to exceed ten days during which time the Board shall make a decision as to whether the student or employee can be accommodated and does not pose a significant risk to others.

 SECTION 5.4.
 The student or employee shall be excluded only if the Board determines after consultation as provided above that the communicable disease is of such nature or at a stage that the individual should not be in an educational setting.
 SECTION 6.
 Privacy Rights